Lemon-King/HXDD/README.md

 A modern version of Windows or Wine on MacOS and Linux.

-HXDD has a minimum requirement with [GZDOOM 4.13+](https://zdoom.org/downloads) or [VKDOOM](https://vkdoom.org/), if you do not have it please download it.<br/>
+HXDD has a minimum requirement with [UZDOOM 4.13+](https://zdoom.org/downloads) or [VKDOOM](https://vkdoom.org/), if you do not have it please download it.<br/>
-<i>Due to a bug with saved games, [GZDOOM 4.13 Dev Build](https://devbuilds.drdteam.org/gzdoom/) is required for now.</i>
+<i>Due to a bug with saved games, [UZDOOM 4.13 Dev Build](https://devbuilds.drdteam.org/gzdoom/) is required for now.</i>

 Download HXDD from [Releases](https://github.com/Lemon-King/HXDD/releases) and unzip it into its own folder.

 ## - Setup -

-HXDD will make use of data from GZDOOM/VKDOOM, Heretic, Hexen, Hexen's expansion Deathkings, and optionally Hexen II plus its Expansions.<br/>
+HXDD will make use of data from UZDOOM/VKDOOM, Heretic, Hexen, Hexen's expansion Deathkings, and optionally Hexen II plus its Expansions.<br/>

 1. Launch HXDD.exe
-2. Select your GZDOOM or VKDOOM Folder
+2. Select your UZDOOM or VKDOOM Folder
 3. Select your Heretic wad File (**heretic.wad**)
 4. Select your Hexen wad File (**hexen.wad**)
 5. Select your Hexen DeathKings wad file (**hexdd.wad**)
 6. Choose the options you want to utilize - if any.
 7. Click on **Build HXDD** to start building hxdd.ipk3 - this may take more than a few minutes.
-8. When complete, copy hxdd.ipk3 to where you keep your wads for GZDOOM or VKDOOM.
+8. When complete, copy hxdd.ipk3 to where you keep your wads for UZDOOM or VKDOOM.
-9. Run GZDOOM or VKDOOM and select HXDD.
+9. Run UZDOOM or VKDOOM and select HXDD.

 Your selections will be stored for the next time you run it.